Sports Management Online Degree

 What Can You Do with a Sports Management Degree?

 You might be able to pursue a variety of sports career paths, from scoutiii to business manager.iv Scouts, who find and recruit new talent, often earn a bachelor’s degree in sports management or a related field.
 Managers of individual athletes may do things like negotiating contracts and scheduling appearances.
-Here are some more potential career paths you might aspire to:
+Here are some more potential jobs and career paths you might aspire to:

 - Director of Athletics v